-Councillor John Swindells (Labour) the deputy leader and cabinet member for planning and regulation, said he was delighted with the unanimous vote, adding: "Let's hope the government take notice."'Respond to demand'
+Councillor John Swindells (Labour) the deputy leader and cabinet member for planning and regulation, said he was delighted with the unanimous vote, adding: "Let's hope the government take notice."

 The council also suggested a change in planning regulations to reclassify betting shops.

 It said there was a "prevalent use" of the machines in many betting shops across Preston.

 The council motion said the government "should introduce legislation to prohibit FOBTs in betting shops".